mithunmohan912/Omni-Platform/client-infrastructure/src/ocInfra/README.md

 * __Placeholder__: _Optional_.
 String or i18n key to be used in the input's placeholder.
 * __PatchOnBlur__: _Optional_.
 Boolean flag that indicates whether or not we should patch a property when its value changes or when the input loses the focus.
 To know when the patch has to be triggered it uses the directive attribute [_update-mode_](#41-input-directive-usage).
 * __Visible__: _Optional_.
 Boolean flag used to overwrite the input's visibility.
 By default the input is always visible.
 * __VisibleWhen__: _Optional_.
 Object that contains one or several expressions that will be evaluated in order to determine the visibility of the field.
+(DEPRECATED)
 * __Label-size__: _Optional_.
 String that takes the value _lg_ to enable bigger labels.
 In this case, they would span 8 columns instead of just 4.
 * __Icon__: _Optional_.
 As of today, used for the _input-label.html_ template to display an icon beside the value of the 'input'.
 * __Format__: _Optional_.
 String specifying the format for the dates when using an _input-label_.
 By default it gets the value _dd/MM/yyyy_.